-Here are fragments of stories, the lives of homeless people, embroidered onto quilts and painted on ceramics, by the tellers themselves in collaboration with artists Lois Blackburn and Claire Parker and writer Philip Davenport.
+The first of the arthur+martha “history” quilts, describing lives that are often overlooked in words and stitches.
+Here are fragments of stories, the lives of people who’ve experienced homelessness, embroidered onto quilts and painted on ceramics, by the tellers themselves in collaboration with artists Lois Blackburn and Claire Parker and poet Philip Davenport.
 They are responses to simple questions – which don’t have simple answers.
 When were you warm?
 When were you cold?
 Created out of denim fabric, the quilt is made of denim from recycled pairs of jeans – twenty-seven in all.

-The project challenges stereotypes about homelessness, combating hate crime against homeless people and emphasizing needs shared by us all – especially shelter and acceptance.
+The project challenged stereotypes about homelessness, combating hate crime against homeless people and emphasising needs shared by us all – especially shelter and acceptance.

 Lines from the denim quilt were shown as text animations by the BBC, on Big Screens in Manchester and Liverpool in November and December 2012.